AG7GN/dwservice/README.md

 		1. To exit a remote control session, click on the __circle with the arrow__ icon in the upper right corner.

 1. At any time, you can return to the top level page for this remote computer by clicking the blue tile with the 9 dots in the upper left.

+### Notes

+- At this time, cut/copy/paste between the client (your web browser) and the server (the computer you are controlling) only works when the remote computer is running Windows.